lalabuy948/blog/content/about.md

 ---

 Originally from Saint-Petersburg, living in Slovenia.
-Im web engineer with passion in scalable and high-loaded systems.
-Currently I have title of Technical Team Lead.
+Im web engineer with passion for scalable and high-loaded systems.
+Currently I have title of Technical Team Lead on big media project.
-In the past I used to work as research agent, freelancing and I've started few startups.
+In the past I used to work as research agent, freelancing and started few startups.
 I used to work on quite a few web projects with primary focus on backend, architecture and data storages.
 I dont have prefered technology, In my opinion you have to choose language or specific technology based on your problem.